Bootles' Baby

-Bootles' Baby: A Story of the Scarlet Lancers, also published under the title Mignon; or, Bootles' Baby, is a novel by Henrietta Stannard under the pen name John Strange Winter.
+Bootles' Baby: A Story of the Scarlet Lancers, also published under the title Mignon, is a novel by Henrietta Stannard under the pen name John Strange Winter.
 It is a lighthearted story about a cavalry officer in The Scarlet Lancers nicknamed "Bootles", who finds a baby in his barracks and adopts her.
 It was first serialised in The Graphic in 1885, followed by a standalone novel which became the best-selling of Stannard's works.

 Synopsis

 Algernon Ferrers ("Bootles") is a blundering but kind-hearted captain in The Scarlet Lancers cavalry regiment.
 In the barracks, he discovers a baby girl in his bed with a letter claiming she is his child from a secret marriage.
 This flummoxes Bootles and his fellow officers.
 When the colonel suggests sending her to a workhouse, Bootles resolves to adopt her and hires a nurse.
 The child, nicknamed "Miss Mignon", becomes the regiment's darling.
 Only officer Gilchrist dislikes her; the feeling is mutual.

 At Christmas, Bootles takes Mignon to his estate, where he hosts a Russian widow, Madame Gourbolska, and her companion, Miss Grace.
 Bootles falls in love with Miss Grace, who is in turn highly affected by Mignon.
 After a month, he asks her to be his wife and Mignon's mother.
 She refuses, calling it "impossible", and leaves him heartbroken.

 During the regimental steeplechases, Gilchrist falls off his horse.
 He confesses that he is Mignon's father, wills everything to her with Bootles as guardian, and dies.
 The girl's mother Helen Gilchrist requests to see Mignon, and Bootles discovers she is Miss Grace.
 She was Gilchrist's wife, whom he married secretly and abandoned; now she is free to marry Bootles and reunite with her daughter.